 Lords of Harrenhal

-- Gargon Qoherys, dubbed "Gargon the Guest", grandson and successor of Lord Quenton.
+- Lord Gargon Qoherys, dubbed "Gargon the Guest", grandson and successor of Lord Quenton.
 Gelded and murdered by Harren the Red.

-- Ser Walton Towers, a knight sworn to King Maegor.
-Made Lord of Harrenhal after being the victor in a melee ordered by the king.
-Perished to wounds obtained in the fight.
+- Lord Walton Towers, made Lord of Harrenhal following his victory in a melee ordered by King Maegor I Targaryen.
+Perished within a fortnight to wounds obtained in the fight.

-- Lucas Lothston, master-at-arms of the Red Keep during the reign of King Aegon III Targaryen.
+- Lord Lucas Lothston, master-at-arms of the Red Keep during the reign of King Aegon III Targaryen.
 Given the seat of Harrenhal as a gift in 151 AC by King Aegon III at the behest of Prince Viserys Targaryen.

-- Lucas Lothston, known as "the Pander".
+- Lord Lucas Lothston, known as "the Pander".

-- Danelle Lothston, also known as "Mad Danelle", who turned to the black arts and caused the downfall of her line during the reign of Maekar I Targaryen.
+- Lady Danelle Lothston, also known as "Mad Danelle", who turned to the black arts and caused the downfall of her line during the reign of Maekar I Targaryen.

 - Lord Whent, the first member of House Whent to hold the castle.
 Grandfather of Lady Shella Whent.